-Our copycat recipe for this classic broccoli beef uses basic ingredients that can easily be found in most groceries stores in the U.S. The oyster sauce and the sesame oil can be found in the Asian or International section.
-Shoaxing wine can be found online or in larger Asian markets.
+Our recipe for this copycat broccoli beef stir fry uses basic ingredients that can easily be found in most groceries stores in the U.S. Shoaxing wine can be found online or in larger Asian markets.
 You can also sub it out with dry cooking sherry if that's all you can find.

 - Meat: We used skirt steak for this photo shoot, but flank steak is more popular.